-Digital Turbine's Multi-Testing mechanism allows publishers to try out different variants within the same placement, to achieve the best returns from their configurations.
-Once you have analysed the results of your test, you can then decide to either increase or decrease the percentage of traffic it receives.
-Alternatively, you can deprecate it.
+Digital Turbine's Multi-Testing mechanism allows publishers to try out different variants within the same placement, and attempt to achieve the best returns for the placement's configurations.
+Once you have analyzed the results of your test, you can then decide to either increase or decrease the percentage of traffic it receives, and even deprecate it.

 What Can be Tested?

-- Introducing a new network to your waterfall and measuring the impact of a new network instance to the waterfall
+- New networks: introducing a new network to your waterfall and measuring the impact of a new network instance to the waterfall

-- Comparing a waterfall with instances with Auto CPM vs the same waterfall with Fixed CPM instances
+- Auto vs. Fixed CPM: comparing a waterfall with instances with Auto CPM vs the same waterfall with Fixed CPM instances

-- Adding bidding mediated instances vs. traditional mediation instances
+- Bidding mediation: adding bidding mediated instances vs. traditional mediation instances

-- Sending different price floors to DT Exchange
+- Price floors: sending different price floors to DT Exchange

-- How the number of ads each user is receiving impacts performance
+- Ad amount: how the number of ads each user is receiving impacts performance

-- How the frequency of ads each user is receiving impacts performance
+- Ad frequency: how the frequency of ads each user is receiving impacts performance

-- Banner refresh rate - test different rates starting 10 Sec
+- Banner refresh rate: test different rates starting at 10s

 The key components of a Multi-Testing experiment include: